meltano/handbook/src/_peopleops/benefits.md

 ##### The current localized plans in place:

-* In the UK-  NHS covers our workers.
+* In the UK,  NHS covers our workers.
 * In Mexico, we offer a "Health Insurance Allowance equal to $7,000.00 MXN per month".

 To find out more about how Remote can assist in visit- https://remote.com/employees